Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Throw the ball into the basket with one hand.

-First, children throw balls with their right, and then with their left hands (2-3 each).
-Then the thrown balls are collected in a box, and the game is repeated.
+First, children throw balls with their right hand, and then with their left hand (2-3 pieces each).
+Then the thrown balls are collected in a box and the game is repeated.

 Game options:

-cubes, small soft toys, which are also thrown into a basket, basin or box; multi-colored bags filled with any cereal (buckwheat, rice, etc.) weighing 70-100 grams.
-Such bags can be thrown into a large hoop or into a circle lined with cord.
+cubes, small soft toys that are also thrown into a basket, basin or box; multi-colored bags filled with any cereal (buckwheat, rice, etc.) weighing 70–100 grams.
+Such bags can be thrown into a large hoop or into a circle made of cord.

 "Pebbles in the river"

-Purpose of the game: teach a child to throw away with different hands.
+Purpose of the game: teach a child to throw into the distance with different hands.

-For this game you will need:on one side of the hall, colored circles (a cord, a strip of plaster) are placed on the floor - this is the "shore".
-At 2–3 meters from the shore, she spreads a sheet (a large diaper, bedspread or some kind of fabric), preferably of a bluish tint - this is a “river”.
-For throwing, it is better to use paper balls from crumpled paper (they bounce off the floor less than elastic balls) - these are "pebbles".
+For this game you will need:on one side of the hall, colored circles (a cord, a strip of plaster) are placed on the floor - this is the “shore”.
+2-3 meters from the shore, spread a sheet (a large diaper, blanket or some kind of fabric), preferably of a bluish tint - this is a “river”.
+For throwing, it is better to use paper balls made of crumpled paper (they bounce off the floor less than elastic balls) - these are “pebbles”.

 Raise your right hand up.

-Throw the ball into the "river" with the right hand.
+They throw the ball into the “river” with their right hand.

 Raise left hand up.